oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Multiple Flags with VEX Justification Codes per Product
 <multiple-flags-with-vex-justification-codes-per-product>
-For each item in `$.vulnerabilities[*]` it MUST be tested that a Product is not member of more than one Flag item with a VEX justification code (see section #link(<vulnerabilities-property-flags>)[3.2.4.7]).
-This takes indirect relations through Product Groups into account.
+For each item in `$.vulnerabilities[*]` it SHALL be tested that a Product is not member of more than one Flag item with a VEX justification code (see section
+#link(<vulnerabilities-property-flags>)[3.2.4.7]).
+This takes indirect
+relations through Product Groups into account.

 #quote(block: true)[
 Additional flags with a different purpose might be provided in later